gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 * Secrets MUST NOT be logged, even at debug level.
 * Prefer short-lived session secrets over long-term secrets.
 * Try to restrict the permissions to what a client with the delegated token may perform to those needed to access data in the S3 bucket.
+This potentially includes a DynamoDB table, KMS access, etc.
 * Implementations need to be resistant to attacks which pass in invalid data as their token identifier: validate the types of the unmarshalled data; set limits on the size of all strings and other arrays to read in, etc.